The Reusable Face Mask Guide

 How To Use A Cloth Mask/ Face Covering?

-- Don’t touch the mask when wearing it and be mindful when taking it off.
+- Don’t touch the front of the mask when wearing it and be mindful when taking it off.

 - Each individual should have at least two masks- wear one, wash one.

 - Depending on your routine and habits, you may want to consider having a larger set of masks so you can change them more frequently.